MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Introduction

 To achieve accurate probabilistic forecasts, it is crucial to develop a well-specified forecasting model and employ an effective evaluation metric during training.
 While the development of probabilistic forecasting models has received significant attention in recent years, the advancement of evaluation metrics has been less explored \citep{bjerregaard2021introduction}.
 A common approach for evaluating a forecaster involves applying scoring rules that assign a numerical score to each forecast, which are then collected across a test dataset.
 The choice of scoring rule typically depends on the type of forecasting task—whether it is deterministic or probabilistic, univariate or multivariate—and the nature of the variable being forecasted, such as categorical or continuous.
 In this paper, we focus on continuous variables within the probabilistic forecasting setting.

 Although scoring rules for univariate probabilistic forecasting are well-established, their multivariate counterparts remain less developed \citep{panagiotelis2023probabilistic}.
-Multivariate time series data, involving multiple interdependent variables, present additional challenges such as increased complexity, higher dimensionality, and intricate cross-variable interactions.
+Multivariate time series data, characterized by multiple interconnected variables, present additional challenges such as increased complexity, higher dimensionality, and intricate cross-variable interactions.
 Traditional evaluation metrics like the CRPS \citep{matheson1976scoring} and the log-score have been effective in univariate contexts but often fall short in multivariate scenarios due to issues like sensitivity to outliers and computational inefficiency.
 For example, when extended to the multivariate case, the CRPS lacks a closed-form expression, leading to computational inefficiency; additionally, the log-score heavily penalizes the tails of the data distribution, making it more sensitive to outliers \citep{gebetsberger2018estimation,bjerregaard2021introduction}.

-To address these challenges, we propose a robust loss function specifically designed for multivariate probabilistic time series forecasting with a Gaussian distribution output layer.
-Our method utilizes a PCA whitening transformation to decorrelate the multivariate time series variables into a new random vector with zero mean and identity covariance matrix.
+To overcome these challenges, we introduce MVG-CRPS, a strictly proper scoring rule utilized as a loss function for multivariate probabilistic forecasting with a Gaussian distribution output layer.
+Our method utilizes a PCA whitening transformation to decorrelate the multivariate variables into a new random vector with zero mean and identity covariance matrix.
 Consequently, each component of this vector follows a standard Gaussian distribution, allowing us to apply the closed-form expression of the CRPS for evaluation.
 This approach not only overcomes the lack of a closed-form CRPS in the multivariate case but also reduces sensitivity to outliers and extreme tails, enhancing both robustness and computational efficiency.
+The advantages of our approach are illustrated in Fig.~\ref{fig:compute_eff}, where the model trained with MVG-CRPS achieves higher accuracy while significantly reducing training time.
 The key contributions of our work are: